akadimz/akadimz/README.md

 - 👋 Hi, I’m Dimas
 - 👀 I’m interested in making stuff
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning bunch of stuff
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ? here
+- 📫 How to reach me ? hehehehehe

 <!---
 akadimz/akadimz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.